celery/ceps/draft/celery-5-high-level-architecture.rst

 Celery uses the Inbox Queue to schedule the execution of the worker's internal tasks.

+:term:`Messages <Message>` published to the inbox queue must be cryptographically signed.

 While disabling the inbox queue is possible, some functionality will be lost.

 Publisher